leadweedy/FGA-docs/Game-Area-detection.md

-## How FGO should look on JP/KR (wide-screen update)
+## How FGO should look with wide-screen update

-Should fill the entire screen including the notch.
+**JP,KR:** Should fill the entire screen including the notch.
+**CN:** Turn ON `More options/Advanced/Ignore notch calculation` if FGO doesn't leave the notch area black.

 There should be no black bars on the screen.
 If there are, switch your phone from Gesture Navigation to 3-button navigation.